tauraloke/cheerful_cart_with_frogs/README.md

 # Possible weak sides
 - I'm too lazy now to make previews of product images and compact the cart page.
 - Unit testing is good itself but I think this test work is too long.
+- English version have no correct update for the total block text after updating the total amount.